These Bangkok Crab Cakes have all our favourite Thai flavours. They’re sweet, salty, sour, and spicy, all in one little bite.

 - Heat a skillet over medium-high heat.
 Add oil and heat until it ripples.
 Carefully add the crab cakes.
 Fry on one side for 4 - 5 minutes or until lightly browned.
 Turn and fry on the other side for 3 - 4 minutes.
 Internal temperature should register 145°F. Serve immediately with Spicy Dipping Sauce.

-Kitchen Items I used to make these Bangkok Crab Cakes
+Kitchen Items I used to make these Thai Crab Cakes

 If you like crab cakes, you’ll love these wild salmon cakes, too!